Posterno/posterno/readme.txt

 == Changelog ==

+= 1.0.2 22nd June 2019 =

+- Fix: edge case when some forms would not properly submit.

 = 1.0.1 21st June 2019 =

 - Fix: fatal error when trying to load libraries on a server that uses case-sensitive file system.